behzadh/FacebookMarketplaceRecommendationRankingSystem/README.md

     ```code
     y = (pd.get_dummies(shuffled['category_edited'])).values
     ```
-    We have sguffled the dataset to not bais the learning.
+    We have shuffled the dataset to not bias the learning.
-    - build a SVC model to predict the category of the products after scaling the image arrays
+    - build an SVC model to predict the category of the products after scaling the image arrays
     ```python
     def svc_model(self):